Ila-bura/friends-trivia/README.md

 ### Known Bugs

 - A warning message is displayed in the console on the live page when testing with Lighthouse.
-After researching the matter, the error appears to be related to the fact that GitHub hosted pages disable Google's third party cookie alternative FLoC, which throws this error.
+After researching the matter on [StackOverflow](https://stackoverflow.com/questions/69619035/error-with-permissions-policy-header-unrecognized-feature-interest-cohort), the error appears to be related to the fact that GitHub hosted pages disable Google's third party cookie alternative FLoC, which throws this error.
 The error does not affect the website in any way.

   ![Console warning](assets/images/images-readme/console.warning.png)